Offer your thoughts on any aspect of the Raise the Bar initiative.

 Two prominent engineers – Norman Augustine and Henry Petroski – share their insights on why additional education is essential to the future of professional engineering.
 See other voices of support.

-Delegates representing state engineering licensure boards voted to draft a position statement in support of advanced education for licensure, reflecting the need to Raise the Bar.
+Delegates representing state engineering licensure boards voted to approve by nearly a two-thirds majority a position statement in support of advanced education for licensure, reflecting the need to Raise the Bar.

 The National Academy of Engineering doesn’t mince words when it explains why engineers will need enhanced preparation to meet society’s challenges.